-So he’s shouting over the crowd: “How’s your knee?
+So he’s shouting over the crowd in the Third World bar: “How’s your knee?
 It looks like you are moving really slowly.”

 Everybody looks up expecting to see Methusla with a cane.

 Sometimes I think Jon’s making shit up, because I don’t even remember having pain in half the places he asks about.
-But that’s the other half of aches and pains — once they go away, you can hardly remember them.
+But that’s the other half of aches and pains — once they go away, you can’t remember them.